 5. PAST PAYMENTS BREAKDOWN

+This section includes the total of all payments received since your last Loan Activity Statement and how it was applied to principal, interest, escrow, fees and unapplied account, if applicable (Paid Last Month column).
 Also included is the total of all payments received since the beginning of the calendar year and the corresponding application to principal, interest, escrow, fees and the balance currently in unapplied, if applicable (Paid Year to Date column).

 6. ADDITIONAL INFORMATION